Pyrdacor/Amberstar/FileSpecs/Events.md

 The party accesses the that contains the items from `CHESTDAT.AMB` resource number *chest*, while displaying message *msg*.
 Once the chest is empty, the game records this fact with chest flag *flagID* and no longer allows chest access.

+If *hid* is non-zero the chest is hidden and a skill check against the active player's search skill is performed.
+If it fails, the chest is not shown.

 The gold for this chest is stored in u16 values in `PARTYDAT.SAV`, starting at `00001ef0` for chest `01`.

 *cr* reduces the lock-picking chance.
 If it is 100, the lock can't be picked by the skill at all.
 Chests can not specify